-NameDate

-1. The structure in the in the ear that is filled with fluid and contains tiny hair-like structures called cilia is known as the

-b.
-Ear drum Cochlea Stirrup

-2. Damaged cilia are capable of repairing themselves and we can also grow more.
+Na ameDate 1.
+The structure in the in the ear that is filled with fluid and contains tiny hair-like structures called cilia is known as the b.
+Ear drum Cochlea Stirrup a.
+Damaged cilia are capable of repairing themselves and we can also grow more.
+True False a.

-True False

-a.
 Hearing protection will not provide its rated noise reduction if it is not properly fitted or is not properly installed.
-True False

-4. Canal caps provide noise reduction than earplugs.

-More Less

-5. What is an advantage of wearing earmuffs?

-b. c.
-They are easy to put on properly They can be adjusted to fit anyone They can be shared with other employees All of the above
+True False a.
+Canal caps provide noise reduction than earplugs.
+More Less a. b. c.
+What is an advantage of wearing earmuffs?
+They are easy to put on properly They can be adjusted to fit anyone They can be shared with other employees All of the above th a. b.
 OSHA requires a hearing conservation program to be established when employees may be exposed to noise levels at average decibels or more for an eight-hour period.

-a.
-65

-- 75 85

-7. The initial hearing test for employees enrolled in the hearing conservation program is known as a
+65 75 85 7.
+The initial hearing test for employees enrolled in the hearing conservation program is known as a b.
+Threshold audiogram Conductive audiogram Baseline audiogram 8.
+Off-job noise can be a leading cause of hearing loss. - True False let a.
+True b.
+False

-- а.
-Threshold audiogram

-Conductive audiogram Baseline audiogram

-8. Off-job noise can be a leading cause of hearing loss.

-True False

-9. lef If you have suffered a significant amount of hearing loss, there is no reason to try to protect what hearing you have it.

-True False

-10. Workers whose audiometric testing indicates hearing loss will be retrained in the use of PPE and may be reassigned to an area with less noise.

-a.
-True